Browse by Medical Category

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

 Jonathan Rosand MD MSc is a critical care and vascular neurologist with expertise in the genetics of complex diseases.
-An internationally recognized clinician-scientist and educator, he is Chief of the Division of Neurocritical Care and Emergency Neurology at Massachusetts General Hospital, Director of the MGH Neuroscience Intensive Care Unit, holds the J Phillip Kistler Endowed Chair in Neurology, and Professor of Neurology at Harvard Medical School.
-Dr. Rosand's multidisciplinary research group is part of the MGH Center for Human Genetic Research and has made substantial contributions to knowledge of the genetics and imaging of cerebrovascular disease.
-He cares for patients in the Intensive Care Unit, the Emergency Department, and the outpatient setting.
+An internationally recognized clinician-scientist and educator, he is Chief of the MGH Division of Neurocritical Care and Emergency Neurology, Investigator within the MGH Center for Genomic Medicine and Professor of Neurology at Harvard Medical School.
+Dr. Rosand's multidisciplinary research group is part of the MGH Center for Genomic Medicine and the Broad Institute of MIT and Harvard.

 ONE MOMENT TOM KEARNEY was walking along busy Oxford Street in London, England – the next he was laying on the pavement with a cracked skull, collapsed lungs and blood streaming from his ears and mouth.
 It was Dec.
 18, 2009, and the businessman and Harvard University graduate had just been struck by a 16-ton bus – the impact projecting him 20 feet down the street and leaving him in a near-death coma.